-For security reasons, DIR-842 with default settings cannot connect to the Internet.
+Clients connected to the router with default settings do not have access to the Internet.
 To get started, please set your own password used to access the web-based interface and, if needed, configure other settings recommended by your ISP.